SC1DR-OFFICIAL/SC1DR-OFFICIAL/README.md

 ![cmdSave](assets/cmdsave_intro_en.gif)

-Send a link — get the file. cmdSave downloads video (YouTube, Instagram, TikTok, VK and more), music (Yandex Music, VK, Spotify, SoundCloud), stock assets (Freepik, Artlist, Envato, Behance), and Sketchfab 3D models.
+Send a link — get the file. cmdSave downloads video, music, stock assets, and 3D models.
 Pick quality automatically or from a format menu, follow progress live, compress media if needed.
 Plus adds playlists, priority queue, large-file delivery, and stocks without per-file packs — paid via T-Kassa and Telegram Stars.
 RU/EN, public status page, support bot.

 Built as a real production service, not a thin wrapper around a CLI tool: resilient downloads when sites change or break, browser-assisted flows where needed, smart format selection, delivery past Telegram size limits, a priority task queue, billing, and health checks.
 Docker, Postgres, Redis — the usual adult stack for something that has to stay up.